 For Papert, school is a process of regimentation through age segregation, a fixed view of knowledge, of what is ‘right’, too teacher-led with too much focus on academic, abstract thinking and reading, pushing what he calls the ‘epistemology of precision’.
 For Papert, children should play and personalise their learning through play, improvisation and doing.
 They should be encouraged to see knowledge as incomplete and accept vagueness and imprecision.

 Papert may have underplayed the importance of direct instruction and the need for underlying knowledge to frame, understand and solve problems.
 It is difficult to see with subjects other than the geometry and physics he explored, the possibility of emergent knowledge and problem solving through his methods.
-Another problem with constructionism is that it can be time consuming, wasteful and can lead to disadvantaged learners losing out in collaborative work.
+Another problem with constructivism is that it can be time consuming, wasteful and can lead to disadvantaged learners losing out in collaborative work.
 The OLPC project has also been the subject of many trials around the globe, yet none have been shown to have led to significant increases in educational attainment.
-The MIT Media Lab, in general, has also attracted criticism due to funding and other links with Jeffrey Epstein.

 Papert was deeply interested in the psychology of learning and his practical work and theorising on education was built upon a Piaget-inspired theory of constructionism, which shaped his subsequent work on Logo, Lego and learning.
 He was also prophetic on the use of computers and the web in learning, claiming long before it was fashionable, that every child will have their own, personal computer.
 In many ways he took learning theory into the brave, new, digital world of computers and has been influential on many teachers and online learning specialists, who built upon both his work and enthusiasm.